B.Mus Classical Artist Program

 2. b) two songs in different languages

-3. c) A monologue in Icelandic, approximately two minutes long, to demonstrate interpretation skills and text manipulation.
-Foreign applicants are permitted to perform texts in their native language.
+3. c) Singular in Icelandic, about two minutes long to show interpretability and textual treatment Foreign applicants are allowed to perform texts in their native language.

-Admissions auditions for the B.Mus Classical Performance Program will be held in the Music Department premises on April 25, 2026.
+Entrance auditions to B.Mus's Classical Performers program will be held at the Music Department premises on April 25, 2026.

 • 3.
 Results announced